bertcarnell/SOAs/README.md

 orthogonality and <code>soacheck2D</code>, <code>soacheck3D</code> for
-(O)SOA stratification properties, and <code>Spattern</code> for the space-filling pattern proposed by Tian and Xu (2022); the implementation of the latter has not yet seen exhaustive testing, but it will presumably become more important the the 2D and 3D check functions eventually.
+(O)SOA stratification properties, and <code>Spattern</code> for the space-filling pattern proposed by Tian and Xu (2022); the implementation of the latter will presumably become more important than the 2D and 3D check functions eventually.

 </p>